zachgenius/CNanoLog/README.md

 CNanoLog is inspired by the [NanoLog](https://github.com/PlatformLab/NanoLog) paper and implementation from Stanford University:

 > **NanoLog: A Nanosecond Scale Logging System**
-> Yandong Mao, Eddie Kohler, and Robert Morris
+> Stephen Yang and Seo Jin Park and John Ousterhout
 > USENIX ATC 2018

 Key concepts adapted from NanoLog: